mitsuoka/file_upload_test/README.md

 - **resources/file\_upload\_test.html** : HTML file to send a HTML MIME multipart request to one of above servers.
-You can type "your\_name" in the name field, and selects a file (e.g. "test\_file.txt") for the answer to 'What files are you sending?'
+You can type "your\_name" in the name field, and selects a file (e.g. "test\_file.txt") for the answer to 'What files are you sending?'.
 Click "Send File" button to send a MIME multipart request including selected file.

 - **resources/get\_post\_query\_test.html** : HTML file to send a form data using GET / POST method.
 This file